 Have you or a loved one been injured in a dog bite or animal attack?
-With over 35 years of experience with dog bite related cases in White Plains, Westchester County and surrounding areas, Curan & Ahlers is ready to fight for you.
-Curan & Ahlers handles dog bite/animal attack related cases throughout New York, White Plains, including all five boroughs of New York City, Rockland County, Dutches County, Putnam County, Orange County, Westchester County and Sullivan County.
+With over 35 years of experience with dog bite related cases in White Plains, Westchester County and all of New York state, Curan & Ahlers is ready to fight for you.
 If you're looking for experienced dog bite attorneys in White Plains, give us a call today.

 We handle many different dog bite related cases that could result in medical expenses, lost wages, lost earning capacity, pain and suffering, and more.

 How to seek compensation for dog bites in White Plains, NY?